Written by Eric Danville

 Do Your Research

 While information about the actual, real-world effect of CBD on elderly dogs is lacking, you will find information about potency, dosage, effects and risks of canine CBD use online (generally from canine-use CBD companies, none of which was contacted for this article).
 Hunt this information down.
 Read it.
 Be curious, and be skeptical.
 If you read something that doesn’t sound quite right, seek out a second source.
 Or a third.
 Or a fourth.
 If possible, buy your CBD in a brick-and-mortar store instead of online.
 Employees at most stores will be happy to answer your questions, but again, be wary of what you hear, especially if a salesperson is giving answers that are vague or unrelated to your questions.
-If you aren’t satisfied with their knowledge, go somewhere else.
+If you aren’t satisfied with their knowledge, go somewhere else for 3rd party CBD reviews.

 Oil, Capsules or Treats?